mightymango/mangodocs/about.md

 permalink: /about/
 ---

-This documentation has neen prepared for LivingStreets using [Jekyll](https://jekyllrb.com).
+This documentation has been prepared for LivingStreets using [Jekyll](https://jekyllrb.com).